Big win for Residential Colleges

 Nikki, who works in administration at the College, says staff pride themselves on making sure the students feel safe and engaged with school.

-For us up in the Kimberly, the Residential College is essential so we can get students from remote communities to high school.
+“For us up in the Kimberly, the Residential College is extremely important so we can get students from remote communities to high school.
 But it’s the dedication of workers that contribute greatly to the success of the Residential Colleges work.
-Staff are committed to the work they do.
+Staff are really committed to the work they do.”

-We go above and beyond because the student’s welfare is so important to us, and we work here because we want to bring out the best in the next generation.
+“We go above and beyond because the student’s welfare is so important to us, and we work here because we want to bring out the best in the next generation,” she said.

 “If you firmly believe in something and stick together, you can ensure that you have true representation.
-At first, everyone thought ‘Oh it’s too hard’, but it just shows if you persevere, be open to working together with your employers in good faith and you believe in what you’re doing, you can win.”
+At first, everyone thought ‘Oh it’s too hard’, but it just shows if you persevere, be open to working together with your employers in good faith and you really believe in what you’re doing, you can win.”